$3.58 Billion in Sales Expected for Automatic Data Processing, Inc. (NASDAQ:ADP) This Quarter

-According to Zacks, analysts expect that Automatic Data Processing will report full-year sales of $14.60 billion for the current financial year, with estimates ranging from $14.55 billion to $14.67 billion.
-For the next financial year, analysts anticipate that the business will report sales of $15.60 billion, with estimates ranging from $15.35 billion to $15.97 billion.
-Zacks’ sales averages are an average based on a survey of analysts that follow Automatic Data Processing.
+On average, analysts expect that Automatic Data Processing will report full-year sales of $14.60 billion for the current year, with estimates ranging from $14.55 billion to $14.67 billion.
+For the next fiscal year, analysts expect that the company will post sales of $15.60 billion, with estimates ranging from $15.35 billion to $15.97 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Automatic Data Processing.

-Automatic Data Processing (NASDAQ:ADP) last posted its quarterly earnings data on Wednesday, October 28th.
-The business services provider reported $1.41 earnings per share for the quarter, topping analysts’ consensus estimates of $0.97 by $0.44.
+Automatic Data Processing (NASDAQ:ADP) last posted its earnings results on Wednesday, October 28th.
+The business services provider reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $0.97 by $0.44.
 Automatic Data Processing had a return on equity of 46.13% and a net margin of 17.07%.
-The company had revenue of $3.47 billion during the quarter, compared to analysts’ expectations of $3.29 billion.
-During the same period last year, the firm earned $1.34 EPS.
+The company had revenue of $3.47 billion for the quarter, compared to the consensus estimate of $3.29 billion.
+During the same quarter in the prior year, the company earned $1.34 earnings per share.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
-Investors of record on Friday, March 12th will be issued a $0.93 dividend.
-This represents a $3.72 dividend on an annualized basis and a yield of 2.32%.
-The ex-dividend date is Thursday, March 11th.
-Automatic Data Processing’s payout ratio is currently 62.84%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
+Investors of record on Friday, March 12th will be paid a dividend of $0.93 per share.
+This represents a $3.72 annualized dividend and a yield of 2.31%.
+The ex-dividend date of this dividend is Thursday, March 11th.
+Automatic Data Processing’s dividend payout ratio (DPR) is presently 62.84%.

-In related news, VP Deborah L. Dyson sold 600 shares of the business’s stock in a transaction dated Monday, January 11th.
-The stock was sold at an average price of $170.93, for a total value of $102,558.00.
-Following the completion of the sale, the vice president now directly owns 24,786 shares of the company’s stock, valued at $4,236,670.98.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO Carlos A. Rodriguez sold 36,937 shares of the business’s stock in a transaction dated Monday, November 2nd.
+In other Automatic Data Processing news, VP Joseph Desilva sold 450 shares of the firm’s stock in a transaction that occurred on Monday, November 2nd.
+The stock was sold at an average price of $160.00, for a total transaction of $72,000.00.
+Following the completion of the transaction, the vice president now owns 2,855 shares in the company, valued at approximately $456,800.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Carlos A. Rodriguez sold 36,937 shares of the firm’s stock in a transaction that occurred on Monday, November 2nd.
 The shares were sold at an average price of $160.76, for a total value of $5,937,992.12.
-Following the completion of the sale, the chief executive officer now directly owns 128,578 shares of the company’s stock, valued at $20,670,199.28.
+Following the transaction, the chief executive officer now owns 128,578 shares of the company’s stock, valued at approximately $20,670,199.28.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 77,731 shares of company stock worth $12,957,058.
-0.34% of the stock is currently owned by insiders.
+Insiders have sold a total of 77,731 shares of company stock worth $12,957,058 in the last three months.
+0.34% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in ADP.
-Bainco International Investors purchased a new stake in shares of Automatic Data Processing in the fourth quarter valued at $34,000.
-Glassman Wealth Services grew its holdings in shares of Automatic Data Processing by 67.8% during the third quarter.
-Glassman Wealth Services now owns 198 shares of the business services provider’s stock valued at $28,000 after buying an additional 80 shares in the last quarter.
-Advisory Alpha LLC acquired a new position in Automatic Data Processing during the third quarter valued at $29,000.
-Exchange Traded Concepts LLC lifted its stake in Automatic Data Processing by 1,005.0% in the 4th quarter.
-Exchange Traded Concepts LLC now owns 221 shares of the business services provider’s stock worth $39,000 after acquiring an additional 201 shares in the last quarter.
-Finally, Sun Life Financial INC acquired a new stake in Automatic Data Processing during the 3rd quarter worth about $36,000.
-Hedge funds and other institutional investors own 79.65% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Eudaimonia Partners LLC boosted its holdings in shares of Automatic Data Processing by 1.0% in the 3rd quarter.
+Eudaimonia Partners LLC now owns 5,590 shares of the business services provider’s stock worth $780,000 after purchasing an additional 57 shares during the period.
+Smithfield Trust Co. boosted its holdings in shares of Automatic Data Processing by 0.5% in the 3rd quarter.
+Smithfield Trust Co. now owns 14,193 shares of the business services provider’s stock worth $1,980,000 after purchasing an additional 65 shares during the period.
+Forte Capital LLC ADV boosted its holdings in shares of Automatic Data Processing by 2.9% in the 3rd quarter.
+Forte Capital LLC ADV now owns 2,514 shares of the business services provider’s stock worth $351,000 after purchasing an additional 70 shares during the period.
+Advisor Partners LLC boosted its holdings in shares of Automatic Data Processing by 0.5% in the 3rd quarter.
+Advisor Partners LLC now owns 13,885 shares of the business services provider’s stock worth $1,937,000 after purchasing an additional 74 shares during the period.
+Finally, Nachman Norwood & Parrott Inc boosted its holdings in shares of Automatic Data Processing by 0.6% in the 4th quarter.
+Nachman Norwood & Parrott Inc now owns 12,801 shares of the business services provider’s stock worth $2,268,000 after purchasing an additional 76 shares during the period.
+Institutional investors and hedge funds own 79.65% of the company’s stock.

 Automatic Data Processing Company Profile